 Sussex Police serves East and West Sussex and the city of Brighton & Hove - an area of 3,780km2.
 A resident population of 1.65m grows significantly with millions of visitors, holidaymakers, students, seasonal workers and the 39 million passengers who travel through Gatwick Airport.

 Urban areas, with their day and night-time economies and more sparsely populated rural areas present contrasting policing challenges from alcohol and drug related crime to wildlife crime.

-Already a low-cost force (spending £37m below the national force average), since 2010 the force has made savings of £76m and continues to systematically transform its operation - a new, flexible local policing approach will be fully implemented during 2017 - embedding consistent, professional practice that is ethically based and informed by what works.
+Already a low-cost force (spending £36m below the national force average), since 2010 the Force has made savings of nearly £90m.
+It continues to systematically transform its services, most recently with a new, flexible local policing approach introduced in late 2017.

-Sussex Police works ever more closely with other forces, emergency services and academic institutions.
-Sussex, Surrey, Hampshire & Thames Valley Police are partners in the South East Regional Integrated Policing programme; an ambitious regional programme to converge key policing, business functions and technology systems across the four forces, following support from the Police Transformation Fund.
+Sussex Police works ever more closely with other forces, emergency services and wider partners.
+With the Surrey, Hampshire & Thames Valley forces (the South East Regional Integrated Policing programme) its ambitious programme to converge key policing, business functions and technology systems will deliver substantial benefits.

-Sharing resources and systems, increasing collaboration and working innovatively is essential to enhance our capacity and capabilities to tackle emerging crime threats such as child sexual exploitation and cyber.
+Committed to innovation, sharing resources and systems, collaboration and working smarter Sussex will continue to enhance its capacity and capabilities to tackle emerging crime threats to keep Sussex a safe place.

 - Keep communities safe and feeling safe.